gaelyk/gaelyk-remote-connector/README.md

 </servlet-mapping>
 ```

-Also if you're running ancestor queries, the application server of the development server must be `s~yourgaeappid`.
+Also if you're running ancestor queries, the application id of the development server must be `s~yourgaeappid`.
 Set it in `appengine-web.xml` file:

 ```